30 Websites to Follow If You’re into Web Development

 I won’t say much about Smashing Magazine since most of us have probably heard of it, but if you haven’t, Smashing Magazine is an excellent resource for web designers and developers looking to be inspired.
 Smashing Magazine also manages to publish almost everyday, despite their very detailed and thorough posts.

-Vitamin offers a large amount of information on the topic of web development and design.
-With many contributors, Vitamin manages to cover a wide range of topics including Ajax, CSS, development techniques, best practices, and workflow management.
+Vitamin used to offer a large amount of information on the topic of web development and design.
+With many contributors, Vitamin managed to cover a wide range of topics including Ajax, CSS, development techniques, best practices, and workflow management.
 This blog merged into the Treehouse Blog.

 Wake Up Later is the blog of Samuel Ryan, a freelance web developer/designer.
 Rather than covering specific web development techniques or providing tutorials, he talks about general web development related things such as reasons not to write your own code, tips on improving productivity, and common design mistakes made by developers.